 Ranger led safari

-We also spotted leopards and lions.
-This big male lion in the photo was massive and maybe one of the largest I have ever seen.
-Kruger is also great for spotting the rare wild dog, but we unfortunately didn’t see any.
+We also spotted leopards and lions during our time in Kruger.
+The massive male lion in the photo was possibly one of the largest I have ever seen—an absolute beast.

 Big male lion